flapjack/flapjack-diner/README.md

 Flapjack::Diner.downtime('example.com', :start_time => Time.local(2012, 08, 01), :end_time => Time.local(2012, 09, 01))
 ```

-The data is returned as a list of associative arrays, where each associative array represents a downtime report for a check under the entity:
+The data is returned as an array of hashes, where each hash represents a downtime report for a check under the entity:

 ```
 // CHECK is a string, e.g. 'ssh', 'ping'